GuilhermeSousaDev/Formify/README.md

 # Formify
 Formify Framework

-# For install the package
+# To install the package
-Run: npm install formi-formify
+npm install formi-formify